tiberiu-telcean/scripts/README.md

 	make an alias in your shell for this.
 	Requires you to install inotify-tools.

+pcompiled : Percentage of binaries on your system that are also in a specified directory AKA compiled.

+queue : run programs in a queue

 setup : Change nope based on your shell.

+shp : if a program is not running, run it.
+If it is running, bring it to the front.

+suod / dc : rickroll that uses tct, when you mispell sudo, cd it plays this, similar to sl

+tct : terminal video player. wrapper around mpv.
+It uses a dbus interface to make the screen not turn black.

+ytt : script that downloads videos from a site and plays it with tct